Background of the Russo-Georgian War: Dissolution of the Soviet Union and the 1991-1992 war

 Nationalism in Soviet Georgia gained momentum in 1989 with the weakening of the Soviet Union.
 The Kremlin endorsed South Ossetian nationalism as a counter against the Georgian independence movement.
 It was the KGB that stoked the ethnic tensions.
+The Kremlin used South Ossetian and also Abkhaz separatists as its ethnically based proxies to inflame ethnic conflicts in Georgia, undermine the Georgian independence movement and assert its control over the strategically important South Caucasus.
+Mikhail Gorbachev declared that if Georgia attempted to leave the "brotherly union", it would face problems in the regions on its own territory.

 In 1988, the South Ossetian activists had established South Ossetian Popular Front (Adamon Nykhas).
 On 10 November 1989, the Georgian Supreme Soviet was asked by the South Ossetian regional council to upgrade the region to the status of an autonomous republic.
 The resolution of the South Ossetian authorities to create the South Ossetian ASSR escalated the conflict and this decree was canceled by the Georgian Supreme Soviet on 11 November 1989.
 The First Party Secretary of the oblast was removed from his position.
 Georgian civilian march on Tskhinvali was organized on 23 November 1989; however, it was stopped at the entrance of the city by Ossetians and Soviet troops and there were victims.
 The Georgian Supreme Soviet passed a law against regional parties in summer 1990 and South Ossetians responded by issuing a declaration of sovereignty as part of the Union of Soviet Socialist Republics on 20 September 1990.
 In October 1990, the Georgian parliamentary elections were won by "Round Table" block, headed by Zviad Gamsakhurdia.
 Georgian elections were ignored by South Ossetians.
 Instead, separate Ossetian elections were appointed in December 1990.
 On 11 December 1990, the Supreme Soviet of Georgia, responding to South Ossetia's attempt at secession, annulled the region's autonomy.

 When the Georgian parliament issued a decree proclaiming a state of emergency in the territory of the former South Ossetian AO on 12 December 1990 in response to the deadly clashes, both Georgian and Russian interior troops were sent to the region.
 The post of the mayor of Tskhinvali was given to Georgian police commander.
 National Guard of Georgia was legally established in early January 1991.
 A military conflict broke out between Georgia and South Ossetian separatists in January 1991.
 Mikhail Gorbachev, leader of the Soviet Union, canceled decisions of both South Ossetian and Georgian Supreme Soviets regarding the status of South Ossetia in January 1991.
 Although South Ossetia was a part of Georgia during the declaration of independence of Georgia in April 1991, it decided to secede on 21 December 1991.
 A referendum to join Russia was held in January 1992, in which no Georgian resident of South Ossetia voted.